-Make sure you or your teacher are familiar with the syllabus requirements and that you’ve prepared accordingly, including more general things like playing from original music, or when you must perform with an accompanist.
+Make sure you and your teacher are familiar with the syllabus requirements and that you’ve prepared accordingly, including more general things like playing from original music, or when you must perform with an accompanist.
 Regular practice of all sections of the exam ensures the best preparation.
 Teachers are advised to incorporate aural and sight-reading practice throughout regular lessons.

 Scales, arpeggios and studies might seem like hard work (and, let’s face it, they can be boring) but the benefits of developing an accuracy of tuning, strong independent fingers or good vocal skills are quickly recognised when tackling difficult passages in your pieces.
 Remember – all music is full of scales and intervals so give yourself a head start by making the scales second nature.

 Make sure you know the feeling or mood you want to convey for each work – the title of the piece will often give you a good clue but ask your teacher if you’re unsure.
 If you have a picture, story or emotion in your mind as you perform, you can bring it to life for both yourself and the listener.

-Successful candidates often have teachers who conduct small performances or mock exams for their studios in the lead up to the exam date.
+Successful candidates often have teachers who put together small performances or mock exams for their studios in the lead up to the exam date.
 These opportunities allow students to identify and address areas of weakness, and become familiar with any performance anxieties, prior to their assessment.
 They also provide the student with some trial runs to give both the teacher and student a realistic indication of how they might perform in their exam.

 You may also want to check out the advice from our Examiners.
 Each year, they provide feedback on common areas for improvement and ways to take your exam to the next level.